cabforum/forum/SMCWG-charter.md

 # S/MIME Certificate Working Group (SMCWG) Charter

+The S/MIME Certificate Working Group ("SMCWG") exists to perform the activities as specified in this Charter, subject to the terms and conditions of the CA/Browser Forum Bylaws and the Intellectual Property Rights ("IPR") Policy, as such documents may change from time to time.
+The definitions found in the Forum’s Bylaws shall apply to capitalized terms in this Charter.

 ## Introduction

 This introduction provides general information and context with an intent to